GSG-G10/HTTPS/README.md

 # HTTP vs HTTPS
 ![](https://i.imgur.com/7PUIw03.png)

+HTTP, or hypertext transfer protocol, is the entire backbone of the world wide web.
+It is the protocol used to process, render, and deliver web pages from the server-side to the client browser.
+HTTP is the means through which most of the web is displayed.

+HTTP and HTTPS work through what are called requests.
+These requests are created by the user browser when the user performs some interaction with a website.
+This is a critical element in page rendering, and without it, you would not be using the world wide web as it exists today.

  ### How does HTTPS work?
    #### What is HTTPS?
 Hypertext transfer protocol secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.
 HTTPS is encrypted in order to increase security of data transfer.
 This is particularly important when users transmit sensitive data, such as by logging into a bank account, email service, or health insurance provider.